deanishe/alfred-mailto/Readme.md

 ## Supported applications ##

-**MailTo** uses the `mailto:` protocol and as such should work with pretty much any email client.
+In *theory*, any email client should work, as **MailTo** uses the `mailto:` protocol to call your email client.

-The following apps definitely work:
+If your chosen client doesn't work properly with **MailTo**, post a bug report, and I can possibly add formatting rules for that client.

+The following email clients currently work "out of the box":

-* Mail.app
+* Apple Mail
 * Sparrow
+* Thunderbird
+* Postbox
+* Airmail
+* Unibox
 * MailMate
-* Unibox
-* Airmail
-* Thunderbird
 * Google Chrome (if you've [set a handler](https://support.google.com/chrome/answer/1382847?hl=en))

 The following do **not** work:

-* Safari (it will open your default mail client instead)
+* Safari (it will open your system default mail client instead)

+If your email weapon-of-choice isn't working properly, you can try using email addresses only (use `mailtohelp` in Alfred), and file a bug report, too.
+Perhaps we can get it to work.

 ## Copyright, licensing etc. ##